Dance music: a guide to increase revenue on Beatport

 Like any other major DSP, Beatport has strict rules regarding delivery and pitch deadlines.
 Be sure to always take at least three weeks lead time for a pitch, which means that the content needs to be delivered even before that.
 Stay on the safe side, deliver content at least 4 weeks prior to the release date.

 Same goes for pitching, be sure to be on time.
-Pitching for features is done by record labels and distributors.
+Pitching for features is done by independent labels and distributors.
 Make sure they receive all the relevant marketing information well in time so they can send a proper pitch for playlists.
 Kwettr can also help with pitching new releases.

-Generating lots of pre-orders enhances the chance of a new track charting upon release date (which gives better chances of a track gaining visibility).
+Generating lots of pre-orders enhances the chance of a new song charting upon release date (which gives better chances of a track gaining visibility).
 Besides that, generating pre-orders enhances the chance of getting featured on a genre page.
 Include pre-orders in your marketing campaign.

 Keep in mind that this is a paid feature; fellow DJs are potential customers and may take Hype tracks in lower esteem as paying for features is not common in the dance world.

 A large portion of the tracks sold is sold through DJ charts.
-DJs can submit charts of tracks they have been playing frequently (and yes, you can include your own new tracks of course) and these charts get featured.
+DJs can submit charts of tracks they have been playing frequently (and yes, you can include your own new music of course) and these charts get featured.
 DJs act as tastemakers, influencers and inspirators for other DJs.

 Social media channels play an important role in communicating a new release.
 Not so much aimed at generating sales, but more a matter of creating awareness amongst fellow DJs.
 (However, all posts on social media always contain the usual ‘buy my track on Beatport now’).